schemaio/schema-wp-basis/README.md

 # Schema / Basis for WordPress

-Basis is a simple and extendable WordPress theme that makes it easy to build an online store with Schema.
+Basis is a simple WordPress theme that makes it easy to build an online store with Schema.

-Schema is a cloud platform and API to build and scale ecommerce.
-Create a free account at https://schema.io.
+Schema is a cloud ecommerce platform and API.
+Learn more at https://schema.io.

 ## Status

 This theme is currently in development.
 Take a look at `functions.php` to get a head start.

+## Setup

+1. Edit `functions.php` and replace `client_id` and `client_key` with your own.

+2. Make sure the `cache/` folder is writable by your web server.
+Cache entries are created and used automatically by the Schema API client.

 ## License